Person reviewing a document with someone across a desk.

 Updated July 3, 2020 .
 AmFam Team

-You’re out apartment hunting and finally find the one that has everything you’ve been looking for — and the landlord says it’s all yours!
-But in order to secure the lease, your landlord requires you to buy a renters insurance policy.
-Can landlords really do this?
+You’re apartment hunting and finally find the one that has everything you’ve been looking for — and the landlord says it’s all yours.
+However, your landlord requires you to buy a renters insurance

-The short answer: yes, they can.
+The short answer is yes, they can.
 Landlords can mandate renters coverage because it helps to prevent disputes if a tenant’s personal property is damaged in the rental unit or on rental grounds.
-And it helps shield landlords from liability claims as well.
-But most importantly, renters insurance helps protect your savings — even if your landlord doesn’t make you buy a policy.
+It also helps shield landlords from liability claims.
+Most importantly, renters insurance helps protect your savings — even if your landlord doesn’t make you buy a policy.

-Let’s take a close look at all the ways renters insurance coverage can help protect you from expensive problems.
+Let’s examine how renters insurance coverage may help protect you from expensive losses.

-Since the insurance your landlord carries only covers their property and not yours, you’ll want a way to make sure your things are protected.
+Because your landlord's insurance only covers their property and not yours, you’ll want to protect your belongings.
 That’s where renters insurance steps in.
-Renters insurance offers you a lot of protection in several key ways:
+It helps protect from unexpected losses you in several ways:

-You’ve worked hard for the things in your home that make it uniquely yours.
-If your rental is broken into you could lose a lot — from expensive electronics to high-priced jewelry.
-Under a covered event, your renters insurance will help pay for the replacement or repair of your valuables like:
+You’ve worked hard for your belongings that make your home uniquely yours.
+You could lose a lot if your rental is broken into — from expensive electronics to high-priced jewelry.
+Under a covered event, your renters insurance may help pay for the replacement or repair of your valuables like:

 • Bicycles